Circannual cycle: Examples

 Environmental external factors are the key drivers into influencing circannual and circadian rhythms.
 Although they may all differ depending on species, they all are influenced by factors like weather and seasonality.
 At temperate latitudes, circannual rhythms align with the day lengths, and in mammals, the hormone melatonin is reactive to the proportional length of evenings.
 Authors that collaborated on this study focused on the circannual alignment of, (Rangifer tarandus tarandus), better known as arctic reindeer.
 They are known to limit production of a rhythmic melatonin signal when exposed to prolonged periods of midwinter darkness and midsummer light.
 Areas in temperate regions are known to have prolonged periods of light and darkness, for instance, like in Alaska.
-They concluded that rhythmical melatonin secretion is a psychological response to the orientation of the sun in early winter months and the delay of circuannual programme during the following autumnal months.
+They concluded that rhythmical melatonin secretion is a psychological response to the orientation of the sun in early winter months and the delay of circannual programme during the following autumnal months.

 Biological advantages

 Generating biological rhythms internally helps organisms anticipate important changes in the environment before they occur, thus providing the organisms with time to prepare and survive.
 For example, some plants have a very strict time frame in regards to blooming and preparing for spring.
 If they begin their preparations too early or too late they risk not being pollinated, competing with different species, or other factors that might affect their survival rate.
 Having a circannual cycle may keep them from making this mistake if a particular geographic region experiences a false spring, where the weather becomes exceptionally warm early for a short period of time before returning to winter temperatures.

 Similarly, bird plumage and mammal fur change with the approach of winter, and is triggered by the shortening photoperiod of autumn.
 The circannual cycle can also be useful for animals that Migrate or Hibernate.
 Many animals' reproductive organs change in response to changes in photoperiod.
 Male gonads will grow during the onset of spring to promote reproduction among the species.
 These enlarged gonads would be nearly impossible to keep year round and would be inefficient for the species.
 Many female animals will only produce eggs during certain times of the year.